beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/provisioning.md

 Begin example apps written for the `node.js` runtime use `JSON` added to the apps `package.json` file.

-> :warning: Info: For convenience Architect currently supports `app.arc`, `app.json`, `app.toml`, and `app.yaml` as well if you find that your app's manifest becomes too large to manage inside `package.json`.
+> Info: For convenience Architect currently supports `app.arc`, `app.json`, `app.toml`, and `app.yaml` as well if you find that your app's manifest becomes too large to manage inside `package.json`.

 Open the `package.json` file in the root of your project.